tan12082001/Project-AwesomeBooks/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-With this Project portfolio, you can get an basic idea of how you can design a Responsive Web design and make use of media queries.
+With this Project Awesome-Books, you can get an basic idea of how you can make use of JavaScript data structures to store and display data that is editable with features.
 To get a local copy up and running, follow these steps.
 ### Prerequisites